Bruce B. Johnson, Photographer and Writer

 In April of 2004, one of my long-time favorite images became a music CD cover when Steve Massey, a Southern Oregon musician, selected my popular "Sisters-Cloudland" image as the cover to his latest CD, "Northwest."

-In fall of 2004, an assignment by "American Profile Magazine" reached fruition when their story about America's old fire lookouts was published nationwide with my Mt.
+In fall of 2004, an assignment by "American Profile Magazine" reached completion when their story about America's old fire lookouts was published nationwide with my Mt.
 Pisgah image being the lead photograph.
 Also that fall, "Astronomy" magazine published two of my photographs about the Oregon Star Party, again nationwide.

 Throughout the 80’s and early 90's, I achieved assorted successes while working full time "real" jobs and being a parent--- two calendar covers, a major magazine article in "Cascades East" magazine, some newspaper articles, writing for a food journal, and several postcard sales.
 Also, a stream of orders from relatives and friends.